 Even though we won’t be recruiting educators this year, we hope that you will continue to visit the PolarTREC website to find new resources, lesson plans (including virtual lessons), and the latest news on our program.

 Follow the Expeditions!

-.
-Virtual learning expeditions allow you to communicate directly with PolarTREC teachers and researchers in the field, read teacher journals, post to message boards, view photo albums, and access classroom activities, podcasts, and video files.
+Anyone can participate in PolarTREC by following the educators and researchers on their expeditions through the Virtual Base Camp.
+Virtual learning expeditions allow you to communicate directly with PolarTREC educators and researchers in the field, read educators' journals, ask questions to the team, view photo albums, and access classroom activities, podcasts, and video files.
 The Polar Regions are just a click away!

 Participate in PolarConnect events!